Gamergotten/Megalograph/README.md

 first shoutouts would go to Krevil & Arttumiro, whom i looked up to & for providing the helping hands that i needed, to learn the arts of modding halo

-shoutouts to the OGs: kornman & DavidJCobb, for all their hard work on their respective tools, which paved the way for gametype modding to even be as big as it is
+shoutouts to the OGs: kornman & DavidJCobb, for all their hard work on their respective tools, which paved the way for gametype modding to even be as big as it is right now

-shoutout to ICantFunkUp & LanHikari, the first of many gametyper friends i would make, although i cant really remember if i talked to you guys much
+shoutout to ICantFunkUp & LanHikari, the first of many gametyper friends i would make

-shoutout to the crew that formed HaloPogSwitch: Killswitch, Cozi, Cantaloupe & Slen, this project helped so much with learning software&reverse engineering, enabling me to beable to make this tool
+shoutout to the crew that formed HaloPogSwitch: Killswitch, Cozi, Cantaloupe & Slen, this project helped so much with learning software&reverse engineering, enabling me to even beable to make this tool

 my appreciation to the big halo modders who basically formed the entire halo modding community: Gamecheat & Lord Zedd

-brooen & greenknight for working on the mammoth in halo reach with me (mammoths r cool)
+brooen & greenknight for working on the mammoth in halo reach mod with me (mammoths are cool)

 thank you to the two most devoted playtesters: Clearcardinal & HaloNMincrft (and slen but i already put you down for something else), i guess i should mention The Ark guys too, becasue i forced them all to endure my earliest cursed gamemodes